8.9 Enhancing social inclusion through culture

 Fostering equality and young people involvement through cultural activities

 The government's emphasis on basic cultural provision promotes equal access to culture, and the goal of social inclusion is also present.
 The paradigm shift can be illustrated by the change in the training of youth workers.
 It used to be part of vocational training in higher education and belonged to the social sector.
-In 2017, after the introduction of youth specialisation of Cultural Community Coordinator BA (Közösségszervezés BA), it was assigned to the education sector of humanities with the explicit aim of shifting the perspective from the corrective approach to the preventive one, in which culture and the creation of inclusive communities play a key role.
+In 2017, after the introduction of the youth specialisation of Cultural Community Coordinator BA (Közösségszervezés BA), it was assigned to the education sector of humanities with the explicit aim of shifting the perspective from the corrective approach to the preventive one, in which culture and the creation of inclusive communities play a key role.

 Combating discrimination and poverty through cultural activities